ryanelian/instapack/books/dev-spa-angularjs.md

     search: string;

-    // Note: a filter must NOT be a method, but a callback. customSearch = (student) => {
+    // IMPORTANT: a filter must NOT be a method, but a callback. customSearch = (student) => {
         return student.name.toLowerCase().startsWith(search.toLowerCase());
     };